Tummy Tuck in Austin, TX, with Dr. Venkata Erella

 Tummy tuck surgery, also called abdominoplasty, is designed to tighten and straighten one’s abdominal muscles and skin.
 Tummy tucks are often performed by removing excess fat and skin from the patient’s midsection to give a more natural, toned appearance.

-Reasons to Consider a Tummy Tuck
+Reasons to Consider a Tummy Tuck in Austin, TX

 Although diet, exercise, and intentional weight loss are most often considered healthy, they are not always sufficient if your muscles and skin have been stretched beyond a certain point.
 You may also need a tummy tuck after childbirth, as pregnancy puts significant stress on your stomach muscles and skin.
 You may consider having a tummy tuck for a variety of reasons related to your abdominal skin and muscles.